What is a conservation area?

 Carrying out work to trees located in conservation areas

-Before making an application please read our guidance notes.
-Applications that include photographs, provide accurate tree locations, and give a full description of the proposed works can usually be dealt with more quickly.
+Before making a notification please read our guidance notes.
+Notifications that include photographs, provide accurate tree locations, and give a full description of the proposed works can usually be dealt with more quickly.

-- Guidance notes on how to complete the application form
+- Guidance notes on how to complete the notification form

 - Notification form to carry out works to trees in a conservation area

-- Information can be found here about dead or dangerous tree
+- Information can be found here about dead or dangerous trees

 How we can help with your notification